 The five-year OPEN Media Hub sought to strengthen independent media and professional journalism in 17 of the countries bordering the European Union and create a media sharing platform.

-The migration crisis, post-truth politics, conflict in Ukraine, international terrorism, the war in Syria, the ongoing crisis in Libya; there has never been a more important time for accurate and balanced news.
+The migration crisis, post-truth politics, conflict in Ukraine, international terrorism, the war in Syria, the ongoing crisis in Libya; there had never been a more important time for accurate and balanced news.

-Since 2016 the Thomson Foundation, supported by the European Union, has been at the heart of the issues, delivering its biggest ever project, the OPEN Media Hub.
+From 2016 to 2021 the Thomson Foundation, supported by the European Union, was at the heart of the issues, delivering its biggest ever project, the OPEN Media Hub.

-From Morocco to Moldova and from Azerbaijan to Algeria we’re playing a key role in helping local media to reach wider audiences in their own countries and inside the EU.
+From Morocco to Moldova and from Azerbaijan to Algeria we playred a key role in helping local media to reach wider audiences in their own countries and inside the EU.

-The project brings together editorial and business skills, and a specialist set of consortium partners, to support new and established media.
-We are delivering in-country workshops for media managers, active production sessions on critical topics with editorial staff and setting up a journalist exchange scheme all aimed at supporting the creation of high-quality television and video production.
+The project brought together editorial and business skills, and a specialist set of consortium partners, to support new and established media.
+We delivered in-country workshops for media managers, active production sessions on critical topics with editorial staff and set up a journalist exchange scheme all aimed at supporting the creation of high-quality television and video production.

 Europe needs to understand more about the real situation of neighbourhood countries.

-Uniquely the project will be capitalising on Thomson Foundation’s long media business heritage to encourage EU newsrooms to use content made in countries bordering them.
-We’ve set up a sharing system that’s delivering high impact coverage from reporters trained by the foundation directly into the newsrooms of some of Europe’s biggest public and private media organisations.
+Uniquely the project capitalised on Thomson Foundation’s long media business heritage encouraging EU newsrooms to use content made in countries bordering them.
+We set up a sharing system delivering high impact coverage from reporters trained by the foundation directly into the newsrooms of some of Europe’s biggest public and private media organisations.